How to Create an Employee Handbook: Complete Guide for Small Businesses

 When to Invest More

-Consider spending more on professional handbook creation if you have employees in California or New York (complex state requirements), you operate in a regulated industry (healthcare, finance, government contracting), you have had previous employee disputes or lawsuits, or you are approaching 50 employees and need FMLA compliance.
-In these situations, the additional cost of professional creation is small compared to the risk exposure.
+Consider spending more on professional handbook creation if you have employees in California or New York, you operate in a regulated industry (healthcare, finance, government contracting), you have had previous employee disputes or lawsuits, or you are approaching 50 employees and need FMLA compliance.

 Common Mistakes to Avoid